CatChapman/youtube-dl-semiautoPL/README.md

 # youtube-dl-semiautoPL AKA fancy_ytplist.sh
 ## apparently, this only works for youtube-dl 2020-12-02 and possibly earlier. sorry about that.
-## since youtube-dl is public domain, I'm hosting the source code of the 2020-12-02 version here. this isn't so much a fork as it is me simply re-hosting for conveniece's sake.
+### since youtube-dl is public domain, I'm hosting the source code of the 2020-12-02 version here. this isn't so much a fork as it is me simply re-hosting for conveniece's sake.

-### fancier_ytplist.sh is even fancier! better update.sh handling (checks for existing update.sh in target directory and prompts user on how to proceed), and also includes automagic m3u playlist generation. fancy living!
+# ***NEW!
+IMPROVED!*** fancier_ytplist.sh is even fancier! better update.sh handling (checks for existing update.sh in target directory and prompts user on how to proceed), and also includes automagic m3u playlist generation. fancy living!

 script for OS X (and Linux too? untested, YMMV) that uses youtube-dl https://github.com/ytdl-org/youtube-dl to download a playlist as audio in its own folder (named after the playlist title), forcing highest quality, and automagically producing an update script to use within the playlist's folder so you can update the content at your leisure. handy if a playlist updates regularly and you want to save the content for offline listening. public domain music and/or lectures and stuff like that.